🌿 Share this page

 Establishing this global context prevents marginalization and frames what follows not as an isolated cultural artifact, but as a particularly refined chapter in a long human story of adaptation.
 By understanding terracing as a widespread response to scarcity, we can better appreciate how African societies integrated it into enduring, place-based systems of socio-ecological life.

-The Integrated System: African Indigenous Refinement
+The Integrated System: African Indigenous Food Architecture

 The Round Trip: From Earth to Sky and the Risk of Extractive Amnesia